geisera/ai-sun-tzu/README.md

 ### Need to know

-When creating the embeddings and the index, it can take up to several minutes for the index to fully initialize.
+When creating the embeddings and the index, it can several minutes for the index to initialize.
 There is a settimeout function of 180 seconds in the `utils` that waits for the index to be created.

-If the initialization takes longer, it will fail the first time you try to create the embeddings.
+If the initialization takes longer, it will fail when you try to create the embeddings.
 If this happens, visit [the Pinecone console](https://app.pinecone.io/) to watch and wait for the status of your index being created to finish, then run the function again.

 ### Running a query